orsenthil/coursedocs/gatech/cs6601/probability.rst

 * The evidence to cause, is turned into causal reasoning.

-* Hypothetically given the cause, what is the probability of the evidence that just occured.
+* Hypothetically given the cause, what is the probability of the evidence that just occurred.
 And to correct for this reasoning, we multiply it by the prior probability of the cause, and divide the whole by the normalized evidence.

 * The Probability of Evidence is expanded often by the theorem of total probability.